DataDog/hiring-engineers/answers.md

 These instructions are for CentOS/RHEL 6 and above.<br>
 Use our easy one-step install.<br>
 DD_API_KEY=&lt;my_DatadogAPIKey&gt; bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"<br><br>
 This will install the YUM packages for the Datadog Agent and will prompt you for your password.
-If the Agent is not already installed on your machine and you don't want it to start automatically after the installation, just prepend DD_INSTALL_ONLY=true<br>
-&nbsp;to the above script before running it.<br>
+If the Agent is not already installed on your machine and you don't want it to start automatically after the installation, just prepend DD_INSTALL_ONLY=true to the above script before running it.<br>
 &nbsp;Run:<br>
 &nbsp;sudo DD_API_KEY=&lt;my_DatadogAPIKey&gt; bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"<br>
 ----&gt; Running transaction check<br>